 There is little doubt that Galleria Borghese is the best museum in Rome and one of the best art galleries in the world, and if you happen to be in Rome it would be a real pity to miss it.
 The good news is that contrary to the majority of famous places to visit in Rome, here you won’t find any big crowds.
 In fact, Galleria Borghese (or Borghese Gallery) caps the number of visitors to 360 at a time.

-The bad news, however, is that with such strict limitations on the number of visitors who are allowed to get in at once, you will have to plan your visit in advance or you risk being unable to visit.
+The bad news, however, is that with such strict limitations on the number of visitors who are allowed to get in at once, you are definitely required to book your tickets and select a time slot for your visit in advance.

 Why You Must Visit Galleria Borghese When In Rome